Didisimmons/Flybody-gym/README.md

 9. [VISUAL STTUDIO CODE](https://code.visualstudio.com/): This was used for writing and testing out the project’s code to avoid internet connection interference.

-## TESTING
+## Testing
 This can be found in another file called [TEST.md](TEST.md)

-## DEPLOYMENT
+## Deployment

-1. GITHUB PAGES
+1. Github Pages

 This project was deployed using GitHub Pages.
 These are the actions taken to deploy this project.

   * Log in to GitHub and navigate to the repository to be deployed, which in our instance is located here.

   * Click on one of the button options presented at the top of our repository, which is "Settings."

   * After you've clicked it, go down to the bottom of the website to the Github Pages section and click the link "Check it out here."

   * This opens the GitHub Pages tab.
 Select "Master" from the dropdown list under "source" and press "save."

   * Once the modifications are saved, the page will instantly refresh, displaying the link to the deployed site above the “source ” part on github pages.

   * Please keep in mind that clicking the link may alert the user that the page has not yet been deployed; however, this is not a problem; simply wait two minutes for it to refresh on the server and the site will be deployed.

-2. FORKING THE GITHUB REPOSITORY
+2. Forking The Github Repository

 By forking the GitHub repository, we create a clone of the original repository in our Github account.
 This allows us to make modifications to the files without affecting the original repository.

   * Please sign in to your GitHub account.

     * Locate the repository to be duplicated, in this case [FLYBODY](https://github.com/Didisimmons/Flybody-gym).

     * Locate and click the “Fork” button at the top of the FLYBODY repository page.

     * This creates a copy of the repository in our account, allowing us to make modifications.

-3. MAKING A LOCAL CLONE.
+3. Making A Local Clone

       * Please sign in to your GitHub account.

       * Locate the desired repository in this case [FLYBODY](https://github.com/Didisimmons/Flybody-gym).

       * Locate the “Code” button at the top of the FLYBODY repository page.
 Click it and copy the HTTPS link that appears.

       * Activate your local IDE terminal.

       * Change the current working directory to the location where you wish the cloned file to be saved.

       * In the terminal, type “git clone” and then paste the link copied from HTTPS.

       * e.g "git clone https://github.com/Didisimmons/Flybody-gym.git"

       * The clone has been made once you press enter.

-4. DOWNLOAD AND EXTRACT ZIP FILE FROM GITHUB.
+4. Download And Extract File From GitHub.

       * Please sign in to your GitHub account.

       * Find the desired repository, in this case [FLYBODY](https://github.com/Didisimmons/Flybody-gym).

       * Locate the “Code” button at the top of the FLYBODY repository page.
 Click it and select “download ZIP” .

       * Once this is downloaded, us any decompressing tool to open the zip file.

-* Once the file has been opened, any IDE of choice can be used to edit file.
+      * Once the file has been opened, any IDE of choice can be used to edit file and make changes.

-Activate your local IDE terminal.

-## CREDITS
+## Credits

 #### CONTENT
 * The code used to construct  the hero image for all web pages was borrowed from the [whiskey project at the code institute](https://github.com/Didisimmons/Bootstrap-project1/blob/master/index.html).